udexon/DUNIIX/DU006_Dateniix.md

-Dateniix is a dating app with emphasis on coaching with personal matchmakers.
+Dateniix is a dating app with emphasis on coaching by personal matchmakers.

 https://techcrunch.com/2019/05/14/match-now-offers-dating-coaches-who-help-its-members-with-profiles-dating-challenges/